Yes, you have a shot at Bunka Fashion College. But is it worth it?

 And how could it have produced Yohji Yamamoto and Junya Watanabe?
 Well, it didn't.

-According to Junya, the only thing he learned at Bunka was how to thread a sewing machine, all the rest he learned working at Comme des Garçons, so maybe the Japanese avant-garde designer secret sauce's Rei Kawakubo: Yohji and her were partners (romantic and professional) back in the 70s; Junya started as her protegé, the first one to have his own line under the Comme brand.
+According to Junya, the only thing he learned at Bunka was how to thread a sewing machine, all the rest he learned working at Comme des Garçons, so maybe the secret sauce is being affiliated to Rei Kawakubo: Yohji and her were partners (romantic and professional) back in the 70s; Junya started as her protegé, the first one to have his own line under the CdG brand.